Stock market today: Wall Street climbs to reduce its loss for the week - ExBulletin

 Peloton Interactive swung from an initial gain to a 2.8% loss after announcing it would cut about 400 jobs as part of a program to save $200 million in costs annually.
 It also announced that its CEO, Barry McCarthy, was resigning.
 The company's shares had fallen to a record low last week.

-Linde was one of the heaviest weightings in the S&P 500, falling 5.2%, despite stronger-than-expected results for the latest quarter.
+Linde was one of the heaviest weights in the S&P 500, down 5.2%, despite stronger than expected results for the last quarter.
 The industrial gases and engineering company's revenue missed Wall Street expectations, as did the midpoint of its expected profit range for the current quarter.

 In the bond market, which has recently helped dictate much of the stock market's movements, yields have fallen following some economic reports.